 To calculate rental yield, the annual rent received on a property is taken as a percentage of its market price.

-Birmingham benefits from a huge professional service sector (creating a substantial tenant pool), the forthcoming HS2 rail line that will speed up train times into London, and significant regeneration in the city.
+The Midlands is an area for landlords to keep an eye on, with Birmingham achieving a top 10 position for the third time.
+The city benefits from a huge professional service sector (creating a substantial tenant pool), the forthcoming HS2 rail line that will speed up train times into London, and significant regeneration in the city.

 Best buy-to-let areas for capital gains